 Dates and Location

-Course timetables, which contain information about class locations, dates and times are available on the Registrar's Office and Student Experience (ROSE) website and posted on the 6th floor entrance to the LHAE Office.
+Course timetables, which contain information about class locations, dates and times are available on the Registrar's Office and Student Experience (ROSE) website.
+Academic session dates, such as the first and last days of class, are available on the ROSE Important Dates website.
+Generally, fall and winter terms are 12 weeks long and summer terms (May/June and July/August) are 6 weeks long.
 Start and end dates are specified in your contract.

 Many courses are listed as having course prerequisites, which can often be waived by the permission of the instructor.
 If a student approaches you without a course prerequisite and you determine that this restriction can be waived, you can ask the student to complete an add/drop form and return it to you.

 When you sign the form, it is the student's responsibility to submit the form to the OISE Registrar's Office to be added into the course.

 The following items are due by the first day of classes: